 You got an extra day to file your taxes this year, but perhaps you haven’t gathered all of your business expense receipts or accounted for your deductions.
 Luckily, the IRS offers an extension.
 If successfully filed, you will have until October 17, 2016.
 Unfortunately, this does not push back the due date of taxes you may owe, but strictly gives you extra time to turn in your 2015 tax documents.
-Now how to get organized?
+Now, how to get organized when you need to file a tax return extension?
 Follow these quick steps to gain some much needed deadline relief.

 The form will ask you for your identification, your total tax liability, and provide information about how to pay.
 It’s a simple, straightforward form.

 You can either e-file or submit a paper copy by April 18th to get an extension.
 We always recommend electronic filing.
 It’s fast, easy, and free.
 If you live outside of the U.S., the form for an extension is different.
 It is submitted the same way as a standard extension, but requires a bit more information about how long of an extension you will need and the dates and details of your absence.

 Use a tax estimator or consult your tax professional to determine how much in taxes you may owe.
 As outlined on the extension form, your estimated taxes are due by April 18th.
 If you fail to pay, or pay less than 90% of how much you owe, you be responsible for accrued interest and your extension may be denied.
 Be cautious!

 We recommend paying your taxes the same day you submit your extension submission online.
 You have the option to make direct payments with your debit or credit card, or straight from your bank account.